-The European Commission draft regulation from December 2018 says if the UK leaves the EU without a deal:
+The European Commission Regulation 2019/494 states that if the UK leaves the EU without a deal:

 - type certificates (and a number of related certificates) and design organisation approvals issued by EASA to UK organisations before the UK leaves the EU will remain valid for 9 months